 Spotlight on Sally, our Slower Adventures expert

-Why do we offer Slower Adventures walking trips?
+Why do we offer Slower Adventures hiking trips?

-Some of our customers don’t want to walk long distances or enjoy challenging walks every day.
-They want tours with shorter walks where you have the time to really explore an area culturally, historically, and gastronomically.
+Some of our customers don’t want to walk long distances or enjoy challenging hikes every day.
+They want tours with shorter hikes where you have the time to really explore an area culturally, historically, and gastronomically.